 Indexation seeks to reflect the general evolution of prices over time.
 Different forms of indexation include financial inflation measures such as the producer price index, the retail price index and the cost of steel, and an index related to the calculation of the TSO's allowed revenue.
 Although elements of the fixed payable price will be known at the time of contract signature, the elements will 'update' using the relevant indexation during the period of contract performance.
-IND stands for the ratio between the chosen index at the time of the capacity product use, and the same index at the time of the capacity product use, and the same index at the time of the capacity product be higher or lower than the corresponding floating payable price.
+IND stands for the ratio between the chosen index at the time of the capacity product use, and the same index at the time of the capacity product auction.
+Depending on the chosen index, the fixed payable price could be higher or lower than the corresponding floating payable price.

 The risk premium included in the formula should reflect the benefits of certainty regarding the level of transmission tariff for network users.
 The risk premium should simultaneously reflect the TSO's risk associated with fixing a certain price level over an extended period, which prevents adaptation as underlying costs change.
-The level of such risk premium must be no less than 0).
+The level of such risk premium must be no less than 0^{1}).
 Generally, a longer time period justifies a higher risk premium, as the risk of adverse future changes is also higher.